A visitor to my blog, Mr. Novzar Dastoor, asked me to write on risk appetite, risk tolerance, and risk threshold.

 - Risk threshold

 Appetite is synonymous with hunger.
-So, risk appetite means “risk hungry”.
+So, risk appetite means “risk-hunger”.

-Some organizations might be willing to take a high risk if the reward is high; others may want to play it safe or be conservative.
+Some organizations might take a high risk if the reward is high; others may want to play it safe or be conservative.
 If they take risks, it means that their risk appetite is high, and the organization that plays conservatively has a low-risk appetite.

 Risk tolerance shows the risk attitude of stakeholders or an organization in measurable units.

 Let’s consider a real-world example.